diegooo1610/Portfolio/README.md

 ## 🌟 Features

-- Dynamic Tableau BI dashboard to compare price changes and volatility
+- Dynamic Tableau  dashboard to compare price changes and volatility
 - SQL queries for calculating daily percentage change, average closing price, and identifying high/low performers
 - Data cleaning and organization using Python (Pandas) and Excel
 - Volatility classification using statistical thresholds